 - women and ministry

 - peace and justice

 Since that time, additional institutional commitments were created to address the changing needs of the culture and of the student body.
 We continue to establish centers, including the Asian/Asian American Ministries Center and the Hispanic-Latinx Center, and institutes, such as the Rueben P. Job Institute for Spiritual Formation and the Styberg Preaching Institute, to enrich seminary life; to allow students, faculty, and the church to interact in programs of mutual interest; and to bring new perspectives to the community.

 Race, Diversity, and Inclusivity Today

 As part of this work, the Board of Trustees affirmed our legal anti-discrimination statement.
-This statement now appears on our website and in faculty, employee, and student handbooks, as well as on applications and other important documents.
+This statement now appears on our website (see above this slider) and in faculty, employee, and student handbooks, as well as on applications and other important documents.

 Running parallel to this work there has been special attention given to our LGBTQ+ inclusivity on campus.

 The Board of Trustees affirmed the purpose statement of Sacred Worth, a Garrett-Evangelical student LGBTQ+ and allies group, which reads as follows:

 Sacred Worth at Garrett-Evangelical Theological Seminary is a student group that seeks to advocate for the dignity, rights, and issues of the LGBTQ+ communities and their allies.
 It is a place of fellowship and support for all persons.
 We affirm that all persons are of sacred worth, created in the image of God.
 Every effort is made to recognize the rights of all people and to celebrate each person regardless of sexual orientation or gender identity.